 - 2 scoops (1/4 cup total) gelatin Perfect Supplements brand (see link and discount code in Recipe Notes)

-- 1 Tablespoon slippery elm for Keto & Paleo option; see link below in Recipe Notes
+- 1 Tablespoon slippery elm for Keto & Paleo option; also see link below in Recipe Notes

-- 1-1/2 cups milk of choice based on your dietary choices: use raw milk or cream (for Primal/Keto) if you can get it; if AIP or Keto, use high-fat coconut milk; if dairy-free Paleo or GAPS, use nut, seed or coconut milk
+- 1-1/2 cups milk of choice based on your dietary choices: use raw milk or cream (for Primal/Keto) if you can get it; if AIP or Keto, use high-fat coconut milk; if dairy-free Paleo or GAPS, use nut, seed or coconut milk; nutritional data below is for raw milk

 - sweetener of choice optional (I give a link below in Recipe Notes to the stevia I like best for Keto.
 For AIP, honey or maple syrup, for GAPS, raw honey or stevia.
 For Paleo, maple sugar, honey, maple syrup or stevia are all good options.)